shakerscode/Link-sharing-app/README.md

    ```

 3. **Set up environment variables**:
-   Create a `.env` file in the root of the project and configure the required environment variables (e.g., database credentials, JWT secrets).
+   Create a `.env` and `.env.production` file in the root of the project and configure the required environment variables (e.g., database credentials, JWT secrets).
 Here is an example:

    ```bash
    VITE_API_URL="http://localhost:5001/api"